moseskigo/dsc-phase-2-project-v2-3/README.md

 **Effect of Views and Waterfront Accessibility:** Quantify the extent to which views and waterfront accessibility influence property pricing, and determine the value addition of these features to the overall property valuation.

-**Waterfront Price Correlation Analysis:** Specifically analyze how the presence of a waterfront correlates with house prices and the premium it adds to property values.

-**Grade Score Correlation Study:** Examine the relationship between the newly engineered grade score and selling prices, to understand how this metric reflects on property valuation.

 These specific objectives are designed to address each of the research questions in detail, providing a structured approach to understanding the key drivers of house prices in King County.
 This approach will enable Premiere Property Group to make informed, data-backed decisions in their pricing strategies.

 ### The Data